shekeriev/dob-2018-sep-exam-1/README.md

 # dob-2017-oct-exam
-Set of three Docker containters (nginx, php, mysql) that form a simple web application
+Set of three Docker containters each with dedicated role - php, mysql, and nginx, that form a simple web application.

+For a successful completion you have to:
+ - (re)build the images;
+ - (re)run the containers;
+ - mount the /site component where applicable;

 Please note that:
  - each container should be named after the following rule - **dob-role**, where role is *php*, *mysql*, or *nginx*;